aredn/documentation/arednGettingStarted/node_admin.rst

   |

-  The colored bar graph on the left displays the worst and best signal values that are seen during the monitoring interval.
+  The colored bars on the left display the worst and best signal values that are seen during the monitoring interval.
 The instantaneous signal value is shown above the colored bars on the left.
 All of these values will be adjust over time as new data is obtained.

   Below the line graph there are controls that allow you to enable an audio representation of the instantaneous signal value.
-Click in the field to the right of the *Sound* label and select OFF or ON to enable or disable the sound.
+Click in the field to the right of the *Sound* label and select ``OFF`` or ``ON`` to enable or disable the sound.
 You can control the volume and pitch of the tone using the horizontal sliders.
 The higher the pitch, the better the signal level.
 When you are finished studying the results, click the ``Done`` button to return to the status display.

 Ping
   This tool allows you to perform a ping test between devices on your network.
 Context-sensitive help is available by clicking the ``Help`` button.